Vaccine programs are governed by a complex network of Federal and State laws.

 Then we had to go to the “LCAR” the Legislative Committee on Administrative Rules, to voice our concerns (link to our testimony to Legislative Committee on Administrative Rules, 2016 here)

-Six Vaccine Bills Introduced, Vermont Health Commissioner says he supports removing the remaining parent religious vaccine exemption, making vaccinations compulsory for all school-children (public, private and colleges).
+In 2019 the Vermont Health Commissioner said he supported removing the remaining parent religious vaccine exemption, making vaccinations compulsory for all school-children (public, private and colleges).
+We held “Preserve your health rights workshops” (right up until covid19, we had full rooms weekly), and wrote legislation.